iwatakeshi/chakra-step/README.md

 ### How It Works

 The left and right side both have `50vw` applied to their widths.
-Which keeps the line centered between the two sides.
+This keeps the line centered between the two sides.
 If a `Container` component is used to wrap the `Step` component, you will need to change the widths by doing the following:

 ```tsx
 <StepItem